Nightjar Logo

 Quick Answer

 Lookbook consistency does not come from prompts.
-Pick three to five reference images that describe the collection's visual language, then save the entire setup (style, framing, model, output settings) as a reusable preset and apply it to every product in the collection.
+Pick three reference images that describe the collection's visual language, then save the entire setup (style, pose, model, output settings) as a reusable preset and apply it to every product in the collection.
 In Nightjar, that preset is called a Recipe, and it is what holds lighting, color, and camera feel across the set.

 Why prompts alone drift